xhyzzZ/CS591/Cave Adventure/doc/README.md

 * For more detailed about the OOD Design, you can look at my OOD document.

 ### Some tips need to be attentioned
-* I use IDEA to build the project, if you are encountered some problems when not using IDEA, please contact me ASAP.
+* I use IDEA to build the project, if you are encountered some problems when using Eclipse or terminal, please contact me ASAP.
-* In the doc folder, I put my Diagram.jpg and
+* In the doc folder, I put my Diagram.jpg and random song text file.
+In the txt file, I put some animal words in it, so that in the first penance, I can generate some random songs for each time running this function.
+Only one need to be attentioned: in the Random class, generateSongs fucntion,
 *